Virtual Help icon Virtual Help

 • Figure out how much time you need.Determine the time you need in a week, including for things like sleep and commuting; it’s probably more time than you think.

-• Plan one ‘study’ hour per class hour.To be successful, you should be doing about an hour of out-of-class work like studying, reading, and working on assignments for every hour you spend in class.
+• Plan one ‘study’ hour per class hour.As a general rule, you should be doing about an hour of out-of-class work like studying, reading, and working on assignments for every hour you spend in class.

 • Think ahead in the semester.You will probably have more assignments and tests later in the semester, so it’s good to plan ahead.